Ca5th/culturasoftware-site/content/blog/learning-to-code/index.md

 There’s this stage when you’re learning something, when you realize: “wow, this road is going to be way longer than I thought”.
 Don’t get discouraged.
 It’s normal to feel overwhelmed at some point, but just keep working on it and you’ll see results.

-- Mindset
+- Mindset.
   This kinda relates to the previous tip.
-You’re going to get stuck at some point, that is a factZ Expect it so that you’re not frustrated when it happens.
+You’re going to get stuck at some point, that is a Expect it so that you’re not frustrated when it happens.
 See getting stuck as part of the learning process.

 Programming is mostly about problem solving so by encountering roadblocks you’re actually practicing one of the most important skills you need to have as a developer.

-- Google is your friend
+- Google is your friend.
 To be a programmer you have to be a lifelong learner, because there will always be something you don’t know.

   Luckily, every popular programming language has a big online community, and you can find an answer for virtually any question you have.
 So when you’re stuck, or if you’re not sure about something, just look it up online.